minkyu-choi04/minkyu-choi04.github.io/_pages/research.md

 ---
 layout: page
 permalink: /research/
-title: research
+title: Research Overview
-description: My research journey.
+description: My research focuses on the synergy between human and machine intelligence, particularly how insights from computational neuroscience and AI can benefit each other.
 nav: true
 nav_order: 6
 ---

-# Overview

-My research focuses on the synergy between human and machine intelligence, particularly how insights from computational neuroscience and AI can benefit each other.

 ## Research Interests:
 - Aligning AI/ML models to humans